Resources

 Got Resources: https://sites.google.com/a/iowa.gov/dhr-youth-services/

 Foster care sex abuse is unfortunately a real and tragic thing.
 Click below to learn more information on this topic and use this resource for education and for victim support of this disgusting act.
-To learn more check out the link below:
+To learn more check out the link above.

-Foster Care Sex Abuse - helpingsurvivors.org/child-sexual-abuse/foster-care/What's important is providing resources and help for those that need.
+What's important is providing resources and help for those who need it.

 Online FAFSA Guide for Graduate Students: https://www.onlinemastersdegrees.org/financial-aid/guide-to-fafsa/